whitneyburton/portfolios/students/chris_cenatiempo/20150814-chris_cenatiempo-m1.markdown

 * [GitHub URL] (https://github.com/selfup/sales_engine)
 * [Original Assignment] (https://github.com/turingschool/curriculum/blob/master/source/projects/sales_engine.markdown)

-1. Functional Expectations
+* Functional Expectations: 3
-* Base expectations met with time to spare.
+  Base expectations met with time to spare.
-  3: Application fulfills all base expectations as tested by the spec harness

-2. Test-Driven Development
+* Test-Driven Development: 4
-* Well tested with creative assertions for edge cases.
+  Well tested with creative assertions for edge cases.
-  4: Application is broken into components which are well tested in both isolation and integration using appropriate data

-3. Encapsulation / Breaking Logic into Components
+* Encapsulation / Breaking Logic into Components: 3
-* Some code was duplicated, but the program shows a good use of modules and SRP.
+  Some code was duplicated, but the program shows a good use of modules and SRP.
-  3: Application effectively breaks logical components apart but breaks the principle of SRP

-4. Fundamental Ruby & Style
+* Fundamental Ruby & Style: 3
-* Some mistakes were made, but overall Ruby was impressive.
+  Some mistakes were made, but overall Ruby was impressive.
-  3: Application shows strong effort towards organization, content, and refactoring

-5. Enumerable & Collections
+* Enumerable & Collections: 3
-* A few too many enumerables when simpler solutions could have sufficed.
+  A few too many enumerables when simpler solutions could have sufficed.
 The enumerables were not nested, and were implemented precisely.
-  3: Application demonstrates comfortable use of appropriate Enumerable methods

-6. Code Sanitation
-  4: Zero complaints
+* Code Sanitation: 4

 ### Feedback Given to Me